ChaviParks/ParksPortfolio/elements.md

 <p></p>

 <h3>Internship Summary </h3>
-<blockquote>Throughout my internship at Amperage, I have gained valuable skills and perspectives that are valuable in various technology fields, including web development and software engineering.
+<blockquote>Throughout my internship at Amperage, I have gained skills and perspectives that are valuable in various technology fields, including web development and software engineering.
 Working closely with clients, I honed my ability to create digital pages that accurately reflect their brand identity, which allowed me to develop strong skills in user interface (UI) and user experience (UX) design.<br>

-I have also developed a keen eye for identifying and resolving issues related to programmed styling, which has helped me to develop strong debugging skills that I can carry with me throught my software career.
+I have also developed a keen eye for identifying and resolving issues related to code styling, which has helped me to develop strong debugging skills that I can carry with me through out my software career.

 In addition, my exposure to digital systems that protect and optimize existing websites gave me a good understanding of web security and performance optimization. <br>By participating in department meetings, I have been able to stay up-to-date with the latest technology practices and learn how to effectively communicate with clients.